lyzkov/SinkEmAll/README.md

 - [ ]  Add miss, hit and sink hooks to error traits
 - [ ]  Wrap around the underlying error in some ship struct
 - [ ]  What about Result type?
+- [ ]  Add support for other reactive frameworks

 [How to enjoy error handling in RxSwift](https://www.notion.so/56aed37191ef4fb28f420a1348a6d2fc)